al-sh/emails-input/readme.md

 Tests for build version: https://al-sh.github.io/emails-input/index-testmin.html <br/>
 if you want to watch examples and tests in IE11, visit Tests for build version.

+## Install
+Add emails-input.min.js and emails-input.min.css to your page.

 ## Usage
 var myEmailsInput = new EmailsInput(document.querySelector('#' + domNodeId));